meganpayneconsulting/docker_sample/README.md

 4. build and run the docker container with the classification model
     * docker build -t penguin_model -f Dockerfile .
     * docker run -i -p 8080:5000 penguin_model
-5. Use curl to query using sample data
+5. Use curl to query using sample data in a dictionary with key X_new
     * curl -v -H "Content-Type: application/json" -d '{"X_new":"46.2,14.5,209.0,48800"}' http://127.0.0.1:8080/predict

 ## Explanation of each step